Keyboard shortcuts

 A family of primitives the blueprint refuses:

-• Enforceable policies over citizens — a CoalitionConfig declaring constraints citizens must satisfy (MR_TD requirements, bond minimums, code-audit attestations).
+• Enforceable policies over members — a CoalitionConfig declaring constraints members must satisfy (TDX Measurements requirements, bond minimums, code-audit attestations).

-• Taxation — a protocol-level mechanism for the coalition to collect fees from citizens’ commits.
+• Taxation — a protocol-level mechanism for the coalition to collect fees from members’ commits.

-• Judiciary — a confluence whose commits have protocol-level precedence over individual citizens’, resolving disputes.
+• Judiciary — an organism whose commits have protocol-level precedence over individual members’, resolving disputes.

-• Mandatory citizenship — any primitive whose absence renders a citizen’s commits invalid in the coalition’s view.
+• Mandatory membership — any primitive whose absence renders a member’s commits invalid in the coalition’s view.

-• Legislation — a state machine in the coalition that citizens must query and conform to before acting.
+• Legislation — a state machine in the coalition that members must query and conform to before acting.

-Each is a coherent design space, and adopting any one forces the blueprint to rewrite the trust composition and rebuild every passage that assumes voluntary participation.
-Any future heavy-coalition proposal lives on its own branch and earns the transition; the current blueprint neither anticipates nor precludes one.
+Each is a coherent design space, and adopting any one forces the blueprint to rewrite the trust composition and rebuild every passage that assumes opt-in participation.
+Any future deferred-primitives proposal lives on its own branch and earns the transition; the current blueprint neither anticipates nor precludes one.

-Flag in-source and in-docs as “heavy-coalition” when the topic arises so the word’s current scope is unambiguous.
+Flag in-source and in-docs as “deferred-primitives space” when the topic arises so the current scope is unambiguous.

 Coalition identity